joelcox/codeigniter-redis/README.md

     $this->redis->get('foo');

-Delete a key/keys
+Delete a bunch of keys

-	$this->redis->del('foo');

-You can also pass a list of keys to be deleted as an array, space separated list or comma separated list.
-The space method is according to the defined protocol.

 	$this->redis->del(array('foo', 'foo2'));
-	$this->redis->del('foo foo2));

 Contributing
 ------------
-I am a firm believer of social coding, so <strike>if</strike> when you find a bug, please fork my code on GitHub (http://github.com/joelcox/codeigniter-redis) and squash it.
+I am a firm believer of social coding, so <strike>if</strike> when you find a bug, please fork my code on [GitHub](http://github.com/joelcox/codeigniter-redis) and squash it.
 I will be happy to merge it back in to the code base (and add you to the "Thanks to" section).
-If you're not too comfortable using Git or messing with the inner workings of this library, please open a new issue (http://github.com/joelcox/codeigniter-redis/issues).
+If you're not too comfortable using Git or messing with the inner workings of this library, please open [a new issue](http://github.com/joelcox/codeigniter-redis/issues).

 License
 -------